Villa San Giovanni: Geography

-It is located on the coast of Strait of Messina, facing the city of Messina across the narrow strait and its port is the main ferry terminal for Sicily.
-Punta Pezzo, located in the municipality of Villa, represents the point of greatest proximity between the Calabrian shore and the Sicilian side: this has made the city the ideal place for crossing the Strait.
-Punta Pezzo contains a notable lighthouse.

-There are many neighborhoods: Acciarello, Cannitello, Pezzo and Piale.
+It is situated on the coast of the Strait of Messina, directly across from the city of Messina on the other side of the narrow strait.
+Its port serves as the primary ferry terminal for Sicily.
+The municipality of Villa is home to Punta Pezzo, which marks the closest point between the Calabrian shore and the Sicilian side.
+This geographical advantage has made the city an ideal location for crossing the strait.
+Notably, Punta Pezzo features a prominent lighthouse.
+The city encompasses several neighborhoods, including Acciarello, Cannitello, Pezzo, and Piale.

 History

-On 28 December 1908 a powerful earthquake in the Strait of Messina killed 698 people in Villa San Giovanni, almost 10% of the then population.

 The last decades of the sixteenth century saw the rise in the small coastal villages, such as Cannitello and Pezzo, inhabited mostly by sailors and fishermen.
 Further inland, at the current center of the Villa, there was a village called Fossa.
 Later came Piale and Acciarello.
 The coastal repopulation accelerated the eighteenth century progressive decline of Fiumara di Muro, until the administrative reform implemented in 1806 by Giuseppe Bonaparte definitively abolished the feudal system and the Lordship of Fiumara disappeared.

 On 8 January 1676 he fought a naval battle between the Dutch and the French fleet in the waters of the Strait in front of Punta Pezzo, with a victorious outcome for the French.
 The cannons found at Pezzo in 1902 probably date back to this battle.